 The University of Maryland takes pride in the history of its organizations and teams, but it takes the practice of hazing very seriously.
 Hazing negatively affects many parts of the campus community, and needs to be addressed from multiple points of view.

 Hazing originated centuries ago.
 It has pervaded society and has been seen in the military, in fraternities and sororities, college honor and secret societies, in athletics, and in many pre-professional organizations and marching bands.
 Recently, hazing has garnered media attention with much younger students as well.
-Students at Maryland made this video to talk about hazing on campus.

 Please use this website as a starting point to learn more about hazing as a practice and its detrimental impact on the lives of students.
 You can find information about the University's hazing policy, resources, and interesting statistics on this website, as well as information about how to report the practice of hazing if you become aware of it.
 Some of information found on this site is from other institutions and organzations around the country that share in this committment to stop hazing.